tpminh4394/thesis_replication_material/README.md

-# thesis_replication_material
-This repository contains the replication code for the results in the thesis.
-There are three code files in total 1_process_data.R: This file contains the importing and processing raw data (the actual data for ESS rounds can be found in https://ess.sikt.no/en/
+## Replication Materials

+This repository contains three code files:

+1. **`1_process_data.R`**
+   Imports and processes the raw data.
+The actual ESS round data can be accessed at [https://ess.sikt.no/en/](https://ess.sikt.no/en/).

+2. **`2_MI_verification_factor_score.R`**
-2_MI_verification_factor_score.R: This file contains the functions for automated verification of measurement invariance and calculation of the factor score
+   Contains functions for automated verification of measurement invariance and calculation of factor scores.

+3. **`3_regression_all.R`**
-3_regression_all.R: This file contains regression model to estimate the movement of values during COVID-19
+   Contains the regression models used to estimate the movement of values during COVID-19.

-Three files should be run in order to replicate the results
+To replicate the results, run the files in the order listed above.